ximeg/sync_device/README.md

 Commands `R` and `W` allow to read/write any arbitrary register of the microcontroller and are intented for debugging purposes.

 The argument `lasers` of the `L` command is a bitmask where lower four bits represent enabled lasers.
 Bit order is `bit0`: Cy2 laser, `bit3`: Cy7 laser.
+Once the laser states are set, they can be manually opened while the system is in the `IDLE` state using the _M_ command.
+Sending _Q_ will close the shutters.

 _Mode_ column contains _C_ for continuous imaging and _S_ for stroboscopic mode.